-103. Notwithstanding the repeal of any provision in the Insurance Ordinance which relates to domestic insurance business any licence issued under any of those provisions which is in force immediately before the commencement of this Ordinance-

-- (a) shall have effect as from the commencement of this Ordinance as if granted under this Ordinance; - (b) in the case of a licence for a specified period, shall remain in force, subject to the provisions of this Ordinance, for so much of that period as falls after the commencement of this Ordinance.
+- 103. (1) Notwithstanding the repeal of any provision in the Insurance Ordinance which relates to domestic insurance business any licence issued under any of those provisions which is in force immediately before the commencement of this Ordinance- - (a) shall have effect as from the commencement of this Ordinance as if granted under this Ordinance; - (b) in the case of a licence for a specified period, shall remain in force, subject to the provisions of this Ordinance, for so much of that period as falls after the commencement of this Ordinance. - (2) Section 65 shall not apply to an existing company for a period of six months from the coming into force of this Ordinance.